patoarvizu/vault-dynamic-configuration-operator/README.md

 ### ConfigMap

-The webhook expects that a `ConfigMap` named `vault-agent-config` will exist in the same namespace as the target Pod (**NOT** in the same namespace as the webhook itself), that will contain only one key, called `vault-agent-config.hcl`, which will contain a [Go template](https://golang.org/pkg/text/template/) that will be rendered into the Vault agent configuration using [`gomplate`](https://github.com/hairyhenderson/gomplate), and will have the following environment variables available to be discovered with the `getenv` function:
+The webhook expects that a `ConfigMap` named `vault-agent-config` (or something else, if the `-default-config-map-name` was passed to the server) will exist in the same namespace as the target Pod (**NOT** in the same namespace as the webhook itself), that will contain only one key, called `vault-agent-config.hcl`, which will contain a [Go template](https://golang.org/pkg/text/template/) that will be rendered into the Vault agent configuration using [`gomplate`](https://github.com/hairyhenderson/gomplate), and will have the following environment variables available to be discovered with the `getenv` function:

 Environment variable | Value
 ---------------------|------